zulip/zulip/templates/zerver/help/start-a-call.md

 By default, Zulip integrates with
 [Jitsi Meet](https://jitsi.org/jitsi-meet/), a fully-encrypted, 100% open
 source video conferencing solution.
 Organization administrators can also change the organization's video chat provider.

-### Change your organization's video chat provider
+Video chat providers supported by zulip are:

 {start_tabs}